lecy/neighborhood_change_phx/README.md

 # Sub-folder Descriptions:
-Capstone Dashboard
-- This folder holds the files used to create our Dashboard Resources
+- Capstone Dashboard: This folder holds the files used to create our Dashboard
-- This folder contains links to resources we used throughout our project Background
+- Resources: This folder contains links to resources we used throughout our project
-- This folder contains research on some of the studies and methodologies we have drawn upon Data
+- Background: This folder contains research on some of the studies and methodologies we have drawn upon
-- This folder contains all our data files used to create our Dashboard, including an archive folder of data files we created but didn't end up using in our Dashboard
+- Data: This folder contains all our data files used to create our Dashboard, including an archive folder of data files we created but didn't end up using in our Dashboard
-Docs
-- This folder contains files for the GitHub Pages Site Grades
+- Docs: This folder contains files for the GitHub Pages Site
-- This folder contains a ReadME of the criteria for a successful project Maps
+- Grades: This folder contains a ReadME of the criteria for a successful project
-- This folder contains code for all our static maps used to determine our three narratives Shapefiles
+- Maps: This folder contains code for all our static maps used to determine our three narratives
-- This folder contains the shapefiles for our project
+- Shapefiles: This folder contains the shapefiles for our project